 “The New Planning Dialogue” is a series of interactive practitioner activities, conducting parallelly with the academic research on “The New Planning – Empowering Resilient Societies”.

 The eagerness of the practitioners towards the ongoing discussion about the changing systems coping with the transitions in spatial planning, led us to initiate the corresponding route of the “The New Planning” project.
 The goal of the dialogue is to reach out to the public audience who are dealing/ coping with the same challenges in the Dutch spatial Planning.
-This way we will make sure that the academic research being done with the NWO funding, is being effectively utilised in the real practice.
+This way we will make sure that the academic research being done, is being effectively utilised in the real practice.
 Also, to guarantee a strong theoretical framework in the research outputs, we are planning to open this discussion with the Dutch stakeholders in the review of evidence, and in identifying significant findings and urgencies.
 The research will draw on a wide variety of stories related to spatial planning system.
 It will involve in particular, local, provincial and regional governments and civil stakeholders in the review and synthesis of evidence.

 We propose the dialogue through a series of eight events with the consortia in order to encourage the co-creative network and interactive discussions.